-- I rarely balance my checkbook: You don’t maintain a track of your expenditure.
-Like the famous Indian proverb you believe that money can’t stay in your hands for long.
+- I rarely balance my checkbook: You don’t maintain track of your expenditure.
+Like the famous Indian proverb, you believe that money can’t stay in your hands for long.
 Such lifestyles are ephemeral.

 - I now use my credit cards for small items I used to get with cash: You have begun to rely on credit for basic necessities thinking you will balance it all up with the next paycheck.
 You’re losing more money and you don’t even know it yet.

 - 20 percent or more of my take-home pay goes for debt payments: It is highly likely that if you checked some of the above mentioned signals, you’re in a debt trap that’s increasing with time.
 You just can’t see it yet.

 - I’m afraid to calculate my net worth: You are in two minds when it comes to calculating your assets.
 Perhaps, you’re busier in settling credits.

 - I frequently find myself borrowing small amounts of money: Drop by drop makes an ocean.
 Your debt is adding up, pennies at a time.
 And you are not even keeping track!

 - If I lost my job, I’d be out of money in less than two weeks: You’re not prepared for sudden changes.
 Your lack of emergency funds can make you anxious when there’s a setback.